cemdervis/linq11/README.md

 # linq11 - LINQ for C++11

 linq11 is a header-only LINQ library for C++11 with minimal dependencies.
-It neatly integrates into the STL and takes advantage of C++11 features, mainly the range-based for loop.
+It neatly integrates into the STL and takes advantage of C++11 features, mainly the range-based for loop and lambda functions.

 _Example_:
 ```cpp